chloeeekim/TIL/ISTQB/CTFL-AT/1_Agile Software Development.md

 Whole team is involved in any consultations or meetings about product features
 **Power of Three**: concept of involving testers, developers and business representatives in all feature discussions

+### 1.1.3 Early and Frequent Feedback

+Agile projects have short iterations enabling to receive early and continuous feedback throughout development lifecycle
+**Continuous integration** is one way to provide rapid feedback